howtographql/howtographql/content/backend/graphql-ruby/4-authentication.md

 ### Authenticating requests

-With the token that the `signinUser` mutation provides, apps can authenticate subsequent requests.
+With the token that the `SignInUser` mutation provides, apps can authenticate subsequent requests.
 There are a couple of ways this can be done.
 In this tutorial, we are just going to use the built-in **session**, since this doesn't add any requirements to the client application.
 The GraphQL server should be able to get the token from the session header on each request, detect what user it relates to, and pass this information down to the mutations.

 The best place to put data shared between mutations is in the context object.
 You'll need that object to be different in every request now though, since each one may be from a different user.